Jonijakob/Mimir/README.md

 ## Mimir a ui for smarthome control
-This simple app can help to create a smarthome trigeers and mange them. with a raspberry pi server
+This simple app can help to create a smarthome trigeers and mange them,
+on a raspberry pi server
 ## Features:
 - create a custom groups for buttons.
 - create custom trigeers name.